wtraylor/HadCM3B_60ka_for_LPJ-GUESS/README.md

 - Adjust the time:
 	- In the original, there is no time unit.
 Each datum is one month.
 	- NetCDF commands and LPJ-GUESS struggle with large negative year numbers.
-	- For now we define that each file individually starts counting the time from year "1".
+	- We define the time unit first as "months since 1-1-15" and then convert the time values to "days since 1-1-15" because LPJ-GUESS cannot handle the "months since" format.
-	- For that we define the time unit first as "months since 1-1-15" and then convert the time values to "days since 1-1-15" because LPJ-GUESS cannot handle the "months since" format.
+    - Year 1 is the first year of the HadCM3B simulation, that is the calendar year 60,000 BP.
+So the output files will show dates in the time dimension from year 1 to 60,000.
 - Crop to the region specified in `options.make` (optional).
 - Create attribute `missing_value`, which is deprecated, but recognized by LPJ-GUESS.
 It has the same value as `_FillValue`.
 Compare the [NCO reference](http://nco.sourceforge.net/nco.html#Missing-Values).